GreaterGoodCorp/FocusEnabler/README.md

 > Notes:
 >
 > * Do not run this command as `root` (or Administrator, for Windows).
 An error will occur when attempting to do so.
+>
+> * If `--disable-verbose` is set, this function will still list all blacklisted domains, minus the extra system
+>   information.

 ### Activate FocusEnabler

 To activate FocusEnabler, i.e. to start blocking blacklisted domains, run `sudo focus activate` (on Windows, open `Command Prompt` as administrator and run `focus activate` instead).

+Available options:

+* `-d` (`--disable-verbose`): Disable echoing info-messages to console.
+This option does not block warning or error messages.

 The output should look like this: